 Now that you know your internal goals—what you want your career to look and feel like—it’s time to look outward and see what’s available out there that would help you accomplish your goals.
 What options do you have?
 What types of career paths are a good fit for your goals?

 This is where some research can come in handy.
 You can start with a simple Google search on the different career paths in your field.
 For example, a search of design career paths yields a list from the New York Film Academy (NYFA) and a list of 150 careers in the arts.
-For photographers, a similar search leads to another NYFA resource and a guide from the Art Institute.
+For photographers, a similar search leads to another NYFA resource and a guide from Black Hills State University.

 Just keep in mind that these tools are designed mainly for employees rather than freelancers, and that the data they have isn’t exhaustive.
 Still, they can be a useful place to start if you don’t know what your options are.

 If you want to get suggestions that are tailored to your existing experience and skills, you can look for online groups, such as those in Stack Exchange or Quora, to ask professionals in your field about the possible next steps in your career.